s3664099/Computer_Spy_Games/README.md

 ## Updates
 **20 March 2024**
-Created the initial folder to hold the contents on the game and configured the loader program
+Created the initial folder to hold the contents on the game and configured the loader program.
+Started adding Spy Eyes